top of page

 Even though insulin is essential for maintaining optimum blood glucose levels in all vertebrate species, its function has evolved in species-specific manners.

-The two most frequently used species to model T1DM/T2DM, mice and rats, differ significantly from humans at gene, protein, pathway, cellular, tissue, organ and organism levels of glucose regulation Chandrasekera & Pippin, Altex, May 2014.
+The two most frequently used species to model T1DM/T2DM, mice and rats, differ significantly from humans at gene, protein, pathway, cellular, tissue, organ and organism levels of glucose regulation 18.

-The principal glucose transporter present in rodent beta cells is glucose transporter 2 (GLUT2), and greatly reduced GLUT2 expression levels have been shown to correlate with elements of T2DM in various diabetic rodent models.
-However, human islets predominantly express GLUT1 and GLUT3, and GLUT2 expression levels do not correlate with human T2DM van den Bunt & Gloyn, Diabet., Jun 2012.
+The principal glucose transporter present in rodent beta cells is glucose transporter 2 (GLUT2).
+Greatly reduced GLUT2 expression levels have been shown to correlate with elements of T2DM in various diabetic rodent models.
+However, human islets predominantly express GLUT1 and GLUT3, and GLUT2 expression levels do not correlate with human T2DM 1923

-The stimulus-secretion coupling in human beta cell differs greatly from other species with respect to ion channel composition and function.
+The stimulus-secretion coupling in human beta cell diverges from other species with respect to ion channel composition and function.

-The ATP-sensitive potassium (KATP) channel plays an important role in insulin secretion, by linking glucose metabolism-related ATP production to membrane depolarisation.
+The ATP-sensitive potassium (KATP) channel plays a critical role in insulin secretion, by linking glucose metabolism-related ATP production to membrane depolarisation.
+At low ATP, KATP channels are open, allowing the potassium (K+) ions to flow out.
+When ATP rises, KATP channels close, producing depolarisation that opens voltage-gated Ca2+ channels.
+The sharply increased intracellular Ca2+ binds to Ca2+-sensing synaptotagmines on insulin granules, triggering the fusion of insulin-containing vesicles with the plasma membrane.
 In humans, polymorphisms in the KATP channel subunit genes have been associated with increased risk of T2DM.
-However, the loss of function in subunits that compose KATP channels does not cause dysregulation of insulin secretion in mice, probably due to unknown species-specific compensatory mechanisms Aguilar-Bryan & Nakazaki, Rec.
-Prog.
-Hor.
-Res., 2011, Rodriguez-Rivera & Barrera-Oviedo, Int.
-J. Mol.
-Sci., Apr 2024.
+However, the loss of function in subunits that compose KATP channels does not cause dysregulation of insulin secretion in mice, probably due to unknown species-specific compensatory mechanisms 24, 25.

-In contrast to mice, human beta cells carry voltage-gated Na+ current via Nav1.6 isoform and Nav1.7, that are important for action potential generation, nociception, and glucose-mediated insulin secretion.
+Voltage-gated Na+ channels amplify membrane depolarisation necessary for activation of voltage-gated Ca2+ channels.
+In contrast to mice, human beta cells carry voltage-gated Na+ channel isoforms Nav1.6 and Nav1.7.
 This means that Nav1.7 antagonists developed for use as analgesics could have serious implications for human patients who face potential impairment of insulin secretion as a side effect.
-Such adverse effects of drugs would not be predictable in mice since they lack functional beta cell Nav1.7.
+Such adverse effects of drugs would not be predictable in mice since they lack functional beta cell Nav1.7 27.

-At the tissue level, in humans, skeletal muscle is the primary site of glucose clearance, accounting for 50% to 90% of glucose uptake, making it the primary insulin-sensitive tissue and the primary site of dysregulation in human peripheral insulin resistance.
+At the tissue level, in humans the skeletal muscle is the primary site of glucose clearance, accounting for 50% to 90% of glucose uptake, making it the primary insulin-sensitive tissue and the primary site of dysregulation in human peripheral insulin resistance.
 By contrast, liver is the primary site of glucose clearance in rodents, with 5 to 10-fold higher glycogen storage in the liver than in muscle, versus 10-fold more glycogen storage in muscle than in liver in humans.
-This inter-species difference has functional implications since various aspects of glucose regulation differ between human skeletal muscle and rodent liver Chandrasekera & Pippin, Altex, May 2014.
+This inter-species difference has functional implications since various aspects of glucose regulation differ between human skeletal muscle and rodent liver 18.

-Glucose homeostasis relies on multiple glucose-sensing cells in the body that monitor blood glucose levels and respond to adjust its glycemia Yoon & Diano, Diabetologia, May 2021.
+Glucose homeostasis relies on multiple glucose-sensing cells in the body that monitor blood glucose levels and respond to adjust its glycemia 28.
+Hepatocytes express the enzyme glucokinase that acts as a glucose sensor, and can switch between gluconeogenesis and glycolysis depending on glucose availability.

-Every animal species has a signature blood glucose level or glycemic set point, possibly reflecting evolutionary adaptation.
+Every animal species has a signature blood glucose level or glycemic set point, likely reflecting their evolutionary adaptation.
 Normoglycemia of one species would be life threatening for another.
-For example, mouse normoglycemia can be considered diabetic for humans Rodriguez-Diaz, Cell Metab., Mar 2018.
+For example, mouse normoglycemia can be considered diabetic for humans 29.

 As a consequence of reliance on animal research for insights on glucose regulation, several erroneous concepts were established.
 For example, in contrast to rodent islets, glucagon input from the alpha cell to the insulin-secreting beta cell is necessary to fine-tune the distinctive human set point.